eding42/Git-Repository-Synchronization-Tool/README.md

 You may need to enter your login credentials for each repo.
 If you would like to bypass that, please refer to this [page.](https://gist.github.com/technoweenie/1072829)

-NOTE - CURRENTLY BORKED

-### Installation
+### Cloning the Repository

-Clone the repo into your main repository directory.
+Clone the repo into the parent directory for all of your git repositories.

 `git clone https://github.com/eding42/Git-Repository-Synchronization-Tool`

 `cd Git-Repository-Synchronization-Tool`

-#PLEASE IGNORE EVERYTHING BELOW THIS
-###I promise I'll write a new readme after I finish the script.
+### Git Update Tool Installation

+cd into

-Run the simple "installer," which just copies the script up one level to your main repository directory.
+Run the simple "installer," which just copies the script two levels up to your main repository directory.
 The installer will also make the main script and executable.

 `bash install.sh`

-Run the script from your main directory of repositories.
-The script will automatically pull/push each repository.
+Run the script from the parent directory.

 `./git-sync-tool.sh`

+ The script will automatically update each repository, and inform you if there are any uncommitted changes.

 If any bugs are encountered, please post them to GitHub.
-Please.